How to sell a wedding album to every one of your couples

 Which brings us nicely to the second fundamental in offering albums to your clients …

-There are many great options on the consumer market for brides looking to put together their own albums, and there’s even decent free design software that makes it relatively easy to actually lay out the album themselves.
-We know these are sub-quality offerings, but the many brides will likely be considering this as an option.
+There are many great options on the consumer market for couples looking to put together their own albums, and there’s even decent free design software that makes it relatively easy to actually lay out the album themselves.
+We know these are sub-quality offerings, but the many couples will likely be considering this as an option.
 As a professional photographer, you need to be offering albums (and a process) that is radically different (and better) than what your clients can get (and do) on their own.

 Fundamental #3 – Make it easy to buy